Wi-Fi owner spying on someone's browsing history

 That being said, if you connect to a newer WiFi router that comes with a built-in tracking feature and pre-configured software, your browsing privacy will become very questionable.

 So all-in-all, Internet history can be tracked on a WiFi router.
+Wi-Fi owners can access router logs to view web activity, device connections, and timestamps.

 But when it comes to old routers, one needs to be somewhat tech-savvy to make this happen.